 - How can we create great bite size content – podcasts, video clips, curated links, infographics, forum discussions?

 - Have we considered when and where out learners might wish to learn and how we can facilitate that better, for example while travelling?

-Shift 9: Digital-mobile learning not just face-to-face
+Shift 9: Digital-mobile learning, not just face-to-face

-The opportunity to embrace the range of digital opportunities that are at the disposal of L&D teams is central to this shift, using digital solutions to make the most of any face to face time available.
+The opportunity to embrace the range of digital opportunities that are at the disposal of L&D teams is central to this shift, using digital solutions to make the most of any face-to-face time available.

-Read our factsheet on digital learning for more on this.
+Read our digital learning factsheet for more.

-Shift 10: Measuring learning value not volume
+Shift 10: Measuring learning value, not volume

 Traditionally L&D have a ‘rear-view mirror’ approach to measurement, rather than looking at the value of the learning offered.
 This shift challenges that approach.